Subscribe to updates

 Lancashire Combined County Authority Procurement Framework

-Matthew Sidgreaves presented a report on the LCCA's strategic approach to commissioning and procurement.
-The proposed framework aims to ensure procurement is well-governed, consistent, delivers value for money, and complies with legislation.
-It is harmonised with the approaches of the three constituent councils and based on industry good practice.
-A strong emphasis is placed on local suppliers, with provisions to reserve below-threshold competitions for Lancashire-based providers where appropriate.
-A Social Value Policy was also presented, which will apply a 10% weighting to social value in procurement exercises above the statutory threshold, with the remaining 90% based on price and quality.
-The policy clarifies that social value delivery should be at no additional contract cost.
-The Authority approved the Procurement Framework and the Social Value Policy.
+The LCCA approved its new Procurement Framework and Social Value Policy.
+The framework aims to ensure procurement activity is well-governed, consistent, delivers value for money, and complies with procurement rules and legislation.
+It is harmonised with the approaches used by the three constituent councils and based on industry good practice.
+A key aspect of the policy is the emphasis on local suppliers, including the potential to reserve below-threshold competitions for Lancashire-based providers.
+The Social Value Policy mandates a 10% weighting for social value in above-threshold procurement exercises, focusing on delivering social and economic benefits at no additional contract cost.

 LCCA Budget Monitoring 2025/26 Quarter 3 December 2025